 Foster Care Onboarding Phase 3 Review (VILT)

 Check individual courses for any available CEUs.

-To register and for more information about this course, email Carla Ordonez at Carla.Ordonez@acs.nyc.gov.
-For more information about the ACS Workforce Institute, please contact the Help Desk at WIhelpdesk@acs.nyc.gov or call (212) 748-1898.
+To register and for more information about this course or the ACS Workforce Institute, please contact the Help Desk at WIhelpdesk@acs.nyc.gov or call (212) 748-1898.